Animals That Eat Ticks: An Alpha Gal’s New Best Friends

 Looking for a reason to love the eight-legged insect that creeps so many people out?
 It is another animal that eats ticks!
 Two of the best spiders for tick control are wolf spiders and brown recluse spiders.
 Wolf spiders are reddish-brown arachnids found from coast to coast and even on the lush green island of Kauai.
 Brown recluse spiders are more common in the middle section of the country where they live in sixteen states from Illinois and Ohio to Alabama and Mississippi.

 If a tick is caught in a spider’s web, it will happily sup on the unlucky bug.
-But I wouldn’t recommend filling your backyard with spiders as a tick control measure, because a spider is more likely to catch and consume many other types of bugs in its web before making a dent in your tick population.
+But I wouldn’t recommend filling your backyard with spiders as a tick control measure.
+A spider is more likely to catch and consume many other types of bugs in its web before making a dent in your tick population.

 Birds That Eat Ticks